2020 finally ending, but New Year's revelries muted by virus

 CANBERRA, Australia (AP) — This New Year’s Eve is being celebrated like no other, with pandemic restrictions limiting crowds and many people bidding farewell to a year they’d prefer to forget.

 Australia will be among the first nations to ring in 2021 because of its proximity to the International Date Line.
-In past years 1 million people crowded Sydney's harbor to watch fireworks that center on the Sydney Harbor Bridge.
+It is a grim end to the year for New South Wales and Victoria, the country’s two most populous states, which are battling to curb new COVID-19 outbreaks.